PLAYS & BOOKS

 A ONE-ACT THRILLER

-SCOPE is a heart-pounding, relentless political thriller - taut, provocative, suspenseful, and searing.
+SCOPE is a fast, heart-pounding, relentless political thriller: taut, provocative, suspenseful, and searing.

 • 4 Actors